-What about doctors and paediatricians in Moscow?
+What about doctors and pediatricians in Moscow?

 Many expats have medical insurance as part of their package.
 If not, this should also be negotiated.
-It is possible, however, to get individual cover here for the “Western” clinics and local clinics.
+It is possible, however, to get individual cover here for the “western” clinics and local clinics.
 There are good clinics and hospitals in Moscow and, over recent years, many more expats have chosen to give birth here.
-Most clinics will be able to follow your child’s existing medical schedule and most chemists stock Western brand medication.
+Most clinics will be able to follow your child’s existing medical schedule and most chemists stock western-brand medication.
 It is also a good idea to talk about any concerns you may have with friends made at your toddler group or women’s group meetings.

 How do children usually adjust to life in Moscow?

 Overall, children are adaptable and, as long as they know what’s going on and are prepared for a move to a new country, their adjustment is eased.
 They need to say goodbye to their old friends and know what to expect in terms of moving to a new home, a new school, new friends etc. It helps to have a new kindergarten or school lined up in advance or, for younger children, a Mother and Toddler group.
 This will also help you adjust and make new friends.